Sharing experiences, safeguarding quality

 Quality plays a pivotal role in ensuring the sustainability of our work.
-Our understanding of quality, based on international standards and the Capacity WORKS management model, safeguards the quality of the services we provide.
-This is supplemented by monitoring and evaluation.
-Our work is also subjected to regular external audits.
+Our understanding of quality is based on international standards.
+We also use the Capacity WORKS management model, supplemented by monitoring and evaluation.
+Our work is subject to regular external audits.

 Quality means achieving positive results.
 Our understanding of quality is also based on the following factors: